Newton, Kansas: Television

 Newton is served by over-the-air ATSC digital TV of the Wichita-Hutchinson viewing market area, cable TV by Cox Communications, and satellite TV.
 See Media in Wichita, Kansas.

 Infrastructure

 Transportation

 BNSF Railway passes through Newton for transportation and shipping.
 Amtrak's Southwest Chief stops in Newton twice each day and provides passenger rail service towards Los Angeles and Chicago.
 The Amtrak station is located at 414 N Main St.

 Bus service is provided daily towards Wichita and Salina by BeeLine Express (subcontractor of Greyhound Lines).
+While there is no local fixed-route transit service, Harvey Interurban provides dial-a-ride transit service to the community.

-Major roads that pass through Newton are I-135, US-50, US-81, K-15.
+Major roads that pass through Newton are I-135, US-50, US-81, and K-15.

 Newton City/County Airport, FAA:EWK, is located 2 miles east of Newton.
 Its 7002 ft runway is one of only 11 runways in Kansas 7000 ft or longer.
-It has ILS and GPS approach.
+It has ILS and GPS approaches.